-13. GRANT MANAGEMENT AND PAYMENTS
+12. GRANT MANAGEMENT AND PAYMENTS

 New grantees will receive a packet of information with instructions for activating the award.
 The activation form as well as other important information about the grant can also be found at https://ProposalCentral.com/ (select the Award tab to see the Post Award Management site).
+The grant activation form must be submitted and processed before payments can begin from ACS to the U.S. institution.
+Grant activation forms are due approximately 1 month before the anticipated start date of the award.
+A delay of start may be requested if this is not possible.
+Grants that are not activated within 6 months without an approved extension will be canceled.